“Pres” hit Hawks for six to stay in title frame; Moka edge Signal Hill to keep hopes alive

 Mason featured in Shiva Boys’ 2-0 win over Moka on 23 September and scored both goals in the fixture.
 As a result, a decision against the “Penal Princes” would mean three precious points for St Rose and company.
 And it would mean safety from the drop for the North Zone outfit.

-There is more glory to had at other venues around the SSFL on Saturday with three teams viewing for the crown on the final day of the 2017 competition.
+There is more glory to be had at other venues around the SSFL on Saturday with three teams vying for the crown on the final day of the 2017 competition.

-St Anthony’s are in the driver’s seat at present—they lead Naparima by goal difference—and the “Westmoorings Tigers” face St Mary’s College in the “Battle of the Saints” at Serpentine Road in St Clair.
+St Anthony’s are in the driver’s seat at present—they lead Naparima on goal difference—and, at Serpentine Road in St Clair, the “Westmoorings Tigers” face St Mary’s College in the “Battle of the Saints.”

-Naparima host Moka at the same time at the Mahaica Oval in Point Fortin while Presentation travel to Mucurapo Road to tackle Fatima College.
+At the same time at the Mahaica Oval in Point Fortin, Naparima host Moka while Presentation travel to Mucurapo Road to tackle Fatima College.

-The SSFL’s ruling tomorrow could change the order of things though, as the Pres Lions would move two points clear at the top of the standings if the decision goes against Shiva Boys.
+The SSFL’s ruling tomorrow could change the order of things, though, since should the decision go against the Penal school, the Pres Lions would move two points clear at the top of the standings.

-If so, Presentation helped their cause no end today against the “Blue Hawks” of Trinity East who, in truth, turned in an abject performance.
+If so, Presentation helped their cause no end today against the “Blue Hawks” of Trinity East who, it must be said, turned in an abject performance.

 The Hawks sit on 18 points and are not in danger of being relegated.
-Coach Michael Grayson understood that their position on the table could induce a laid-back approach but he did not expect a 6-0 hammering.
+Coach Michael Grayson understood that their position on the table could have induced a laid-back approach but he did not expect a 6-0 hammering.

-However, like Hackshaw’s neat trick, most of what Trinity East attempted today amounted to nought as Presentation completely bossed proceedings.
+However, like Hackshaw’s neat trick, most of what Trinity East attempted today came to nought as Presentation completely bossed the proceedings.

-And the Hawks team—which includes three more ex-National Under-17 players in attacker Nickel Orr, midfielder Kordell Sween and goalkeeper Emmanuel John—were second best by some distance to the likes of Darnell Hospedales, Ackeel Jacob and trickster Jordan Riley.
+And the Hawks team—which includes three more ex-National Under-17 players in attacker Nickel Orr, midfielder Kordell Sween and goalkeeper Emmanuel John—emerged second-best by some distance against the likes of Darnell Hospedales, Ackeel Jacob and trickster Jordan Riley.

-John, who missed part of the season through injury, had an absolute horror show as he was culpable on a couple of Presentation’s goals.
+John, who missed part of the season through injury, had an absolute nightmare of an afternoon as he was culpable on a couple of Presentation’s goals.

-The southern school’s 23rd minute opener should certainly make its way to the Premier Division’s blooper reel, as Jacob mis-controlled a lobbed pass only for the ball to trickle over the line with John and his defence dumbfounded.
+The southern school’s 23rd-minute opener should certainly make its way to the Premier Division’s blooper reel, Jacob mis-controlling a lobbed pass only for the ball to trickle over the line with John and his defence dumbfounded.

 Next, Presentation gave the visitors a quick one-two combo with glaringly similar goals in the 32nd and 33rd minutes.

-First, in the 32nd, attacker Omri Baird slotted home from close range after an unselfish Jacob squared from the right side of the area.
-And, seconds later, Presentation repeated the trick with a different duo as Riley broke free down the right and crossed for Hospedales to tap in.
+In the 32nd, attacker Omri Baird slotted home from close range after an unselfish Jacob squared from the right side of the area.
+And, mere seconds later, Presentation repeated the trick with a different duo as Riley broke free down the right and crossed for Hospedales to tap in.

 Hospedales added another from a tight angle down the left in the 39th minute and the rout was well and truly on.

-Grayson indicated that his charges had not given up, despite the 4-nil halftime deficit, and the Trincity-based team came out from the break with some intent and forced opposing goalkeeper Jabari Gray and his defence were forced on to the back foot.
+Grayson indicated that his charges had not given up, despite the 4-0 half-time deficit, and the Trincity-based team came out from the break showing some intent and they forced opposing goalkeeper Jabari Gray and his defence on to the backfoot.

 Sween, who sat in front of the Hawks’ back four, was presumably given the job of guarding Jacob.
 However, the bullish midfielder had his way, as his strength and power just could not be contained on a gloomy afternoon.

-Jacob got his second goal in the dying embers of the game, while substitute Jaiye Sheppard added some gloss to the scoreline with a 75th minute item.
+Jacob got his second goal in the dying moments of the game while substitute Jaiye Sheppard added some gloss to the scoreline with a 75th-minute item.

-Cooper and the entire Presentation population could only hope that Fatima roll over and play dead on Saturday too.
+Cooper and the entire Presentation population must be hoping that , on Saturday, Fatima too will roll over and play dead.

 SSFL Premier Division results

-Note: Editor’s Note: See Wired868 later for updated match report.